-While growing up in a rural farming community our stewardship to the land was sewn within the social fabric in order to a sustainable environment.
-Daily practices were intertwined with useful stories, time-honored techniques, and information that kept pace with the revolution of seasons or geological processes.
+While growing up in a rural farming community the passage of heirlooms and stewardship to the land was sewn within the social fabric in order to maintain a suitable environment.
+Daily practices were intertwined with stories of their origin, time-honored techniques, and chronologies whose pace was marked by the revolution of seasons or geological processes.
 The space afforded the freedom to edit or improvise within a framework, allowing for an examination of the foundational principles though measures of deviation were expected to be conservative and remain stable.
-As I moved through the world the dialogue from my upbringing continued to find itself in interactions as I used analogies from agriculture to interpret new spaces that in turn examined farm heritage from the new vantage point.
+As I moved through the world the dialogue from my upbringing was adapted to new spaces, using analogies from agriculture and conservation to interpret my surroundings that in turn examined my heritage from the new vantage point.

-In my practice, I begin with images and objects familiar to me, cultivated from significant personal memories layered with information from critical sources or tempered by the current social debates.
-Utilizing different methods of preservation, I select materials to conflict with the construction or narrative promoted by the work.
-Through text, imagery, and tools, I examine the way language choices and symbolic actions have in shaping identity.
-At times this leads me to juxtapose certain practices with the residual effects that leave resources withered and depleted, their function as surrogates maintained by props from the communities that still depend on them.
+My work begins with images and objects familiar to me, cultivated from memories or common mythologies, layered with information from sources tempered by pragmatism and realism.
+Utilizing different methods of preservation, I select materials to mimic artifacts and relics, supporting the construction with ornamentation and spindly braces.
+Through text, imagery, and tools, I examine the way symbolic actions and regional memories shape identity.
+At times this leads me to juxtapose useful objects with residual effects that render them withered and depleted, their function as surrogates maintained by props from the communities that still depend on them.

-I am exploring the idea of boundaries, in terms of land conservation and contemporary social issues, and the coded language for shaping spaces and physical surroundings.
 Specifically, I aim to address the tensions that occur when our ideas are tested, modified, or seen to resist the evolving state of the world.
-I invite viewers to reflect on the artwork and the role of entropy so we may understand them as contributing factors, built upon layers of experience and iterations of a common thread, progressively interwoven to form a picture of today.
+I invite viewers to reflect on the artwork and the role of entropy so we may understand them as contributing factors, built upon intersecting layers of experience and chance, progressively interwoven to form a picture of today.